 By the late 18th and 19th centuries, Kennebunkport had become a popular retreat for wealthy mariners and Bostonians.
 To this day, the town retains much of its grand architecture.
 Admiring the lavish Victorian and Federal-style mansions of a bygone era is part of the charm here.

-In the fall, the brilliantly colored leaves frame the historic architecture in a particularly picturesque fashion.
+Maine is one of the best places to visit in the fall.
+The brilliantly colored leaves frame the historic architecture in a particularly picturesque fashion.
 Stroll around the harbor area and soak in the ambiance.

 Read: Romantic Getaways on the East Coast